heytulsiprasad/code-and-words/posts/Easy to Write Media Queries.md

 ---
 title: "Easy to Write Media Queries "
 date: "2020-04-05"
-tags: "sass, webdev, beginners, css"
 ---

 Hey everyone! 👋 I have finally managed to pull up some guts and courage to write and publish my first blog post.
 Anyways, I am ignoring all of the introduction stuff here, coz that's always available on my profile.
 You're more than welcome to hit me up.

 ## 🚩 Introduction

-So, you're a web developer. 👩‍💻 Then you already know **writing media queries** can be *intimidating*, especially when there is a big project and there's a *lot of breakpoints*.
+So, you're a web developer. 👩‍💻 Then you already know **writing media queries** can be _intimidating_, especially when there is a big project and there's a _lot of breakpoints_.
 Trust me, I know how you feel.
 And that's why you need a **foolproof and reliable** way of writing them, wherever and whenever you need them.

 ## 👀 What do we need?

 Relax.
 This ain't rocket science.
 We will just use the wonderful mixins and some control directives provided to us by amazing SASS (scss) syntax.

 [https://camo.githubusercontent.com/c5a4f32de41e04aba6b74c2df384c3934c5e19bf/68747470733a2f2f662e636c6f75642e6769746875622e636f6d2f6173736574732f3232323036342f313034363936342f63326265363833652d313035312d313165332d393563302d6634303164653039636262662e6a7067](https://camo.githubusercontent.com/c5a4f32de41e04aba6b74c2df384c3934c5e19bf/68747470733a2f2f662e636c6f75642e6769746875622e636f6d2f6173736574732f3232323036342f313034363936342f63326265363833652d313035312d313165332d393563302d6634303164653039636262662e6a7067)